emvaized/modern_inverted_mouse_cursors/README.md

 <a href="https://ko-fi.com/emvaized"><img src="https://storage.ko-fi.com/cdn/kofi1.png?v=6" alt="Support on Ko-fi" height="40"></a> &nbsp; <a href="https://liberapay.com/emvaized/donate"><img alt="Donate using Liberapay" src="https://liberapay.com/assets/widgets/donate.svg" height="40"></a> &nbsp; <a href="https://emvaized.github.io/donate/bitcoin/"><img src="https://github.com/emvaized/emvaized.github.io/blob/main/donate/bitcoin/assets/bitcoin-donate-button.png?raw=true" alt="Donate Bitcoin" height="40" /></a>

 ## How to modify cursors?
 All cursors were created using [Realworld Cursor Editor](http://www.rw-designer.com/cursor-maker) — you can use this free tool to modify them for your needs!
-In order to draw an inverted cursor, you have to set your brush to use fully transparent white color (00FFFFFF), along with cursor's color depth set to anything other than default 32-bit.
+In order to draw an inverted cursor, you have to set your brush to use fully transparent white color (`00FFFFFF`), along with cursor's color depth set to anything other than the default 32-bit color depth.

-## Why all cursors are 1-bit?
+## About the color depth (1-bit)
 Color inversion feature is not supported on regular 32-bit cursors.
 This also leads to semitransparency not being available — all pixels in inverted cursors can only be either fully opaque, transparent or inverted.
 That's why you may notice some chopiness on curves in this cursor pack (so called pixel ladders).

 At first I made these cursors 24-bit, but I noticed that in some apps (Microsoft Edge, Krita, CS2) in some occasions cursor suddenly stops inverting colors behind it and becomes all-white, with even black borders dissapearing.
 Maybe it's some videodrivers issue specific to my computer.
 But I found out that it doesn't happen if cursor is set to 1-bit mode (black and white) — cursor will still flicker in such situations, but it keeps showing black borders and remains clearly visible.